 I don’t want nobody

-Indeed, the bluesmen of prewar United States were right to be wary of a technology arrangement that caused their families and lovers to be dependent on persons coming regularly to the house to deliver necessary goods, whom the bluesmen feared would take advantage of women at home alone.
+Indeed the skepticism is justified.
+Data science has much more in common with management fads than science, by its ordaining practitioners of obscure technical specialties with instant guru status, pitting them against the ignorant masses, and infusing the latter with itching uncertainty.
+More fundamentally, the bluesmen of prewar United States who wrote tunes like “I’m Gonna Move To the Outskirts of Town” were right be wary of a technology that caused their families and lovers to be dependent on persons coming regularly to the house to deliver necessary goods, whom bluesmen worried would take advantage of women at home alone.

 Remember the fad that forgot people?
 It’s back!